Nextiva / Blog / VoIP

 5. Intelligent call routing

 Handle incoming phone calls with ease and direct them to the right people.
-If your team is only accessible by cell phone, you already know how frustrating it is to transfer calls.
+If your team is only accessible by cell phone, you already know how frustrating it is to transfer business calls.
 Virtual phone service providers eliminate this hassle.

 First, you can direct business phone calls to your main number through an auto attendant.
 This function lets callers choose the department or person they wish to reach.
 Every business should have this set up.